-Apple included a cool feature in iOS 13 and later that allows users to take full-page screenshots in Safari.
+Apple included a cool feature in iOS that allows users to take full-page screenshots in Safari.
 If you’ve ever wanted to send a screenshot that’s more than what’s shown on the screen, then you may want to consider sending a full-page screenshot.

 The process is similar to taking a normal screenshot, but with a full-page version, you get to share more.
 There could be several scenarios where you don’t want to send the link to the web page.
 You can also take full-page screenshots on Chrome, Safari, and Firefox on Mac.

 How to take a full-page screenshot in Safari on iOS